My newest discovery: how to make perfect size origami paper pendant DIY lampshade from two paper grocery bags!

 Hope you had fun practicing folding a mini origami paper pendant lamp shade! =)

-Now let’s begin with 2 paper grocery bags you like, remove the handles carefully, cut off bottom of the bag and open up the one side that is glued so it’s ONE continuous piece and ready for folding.
+Remove the handles carefully, cut off bottom of the bag and open up the one side that is glued so it’s ONE continuous piece and ready for folding.
 Use the dimensions in the download diagram as a guide.
 It does not have to be so exact since your grocery bag might be different in size.

 Start with the long ( one full bag opened up) piece.
 Fold it lengthwise in half, then fold each of the half piece in half, repeat till you dived the whole length into 16 equal parts with these accordion folds.
 See photo above.